JobinJohn24/Comparitive-Guanine-Cytosine-Content/README.md

 ## Expected Results
-Based on previous studies, I anticipate observing differences in the GC composition percentages between Zebrafish and Mycobacterium tuberculosis.
+Based on the studies, It was anticipated upon observing differences in the GC composition percentages that the percentage differed greatly when considering factors such as size, .
 Zebrafish is a vertebrate organism with a relatively higher GC content compared to Mycobacterium tuberculosis, which is a bacterial pathogen known for its low GC content.
 I expect to see statistically variations reflecting the genomic characteristics of these two organisms.

 ## Instructions to Reproduce
 To reproduce my analysis and visualizations, follow these steps: